stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Reset.md

     ]
 ```

-Third, one for updating the DOM based on the current event.
-This includes updates that may take some time to run or
-may interrupt user input, so we only want them to occur
-on specific occasions.
-Here, we completely redraw the app
-on the initializing event:
+And here is the main `display` function for acting on the
+current event and updated state (the main controller `runMVC`
+we use in our main application always updates the state first,
+before using it to compute the command):

 ```idris
 export